Marina Information

 Once you are in the River the deepwater runs fairly centrally and a generally westerly course will bring you towards Burnham.
 In season many spherical yellow racing buoys are laid and the first few of these you will see on your starboard side going up River.

-The River Roach branches off to the South in the region of Branklet Spit yellow buoy, and a good anchorage can be had just within the Roach as shown on the chart.
-If heading here leave this buoy close to starboard as you turn into the Roach as a shallow spit extends from the Eastern Shore.
-Otherwise leave the Branklet Spit yellow buoy well off on your port side and continue up River.
+The River Roach branches off to the South just past the red can buoy guarding the wreck of the Pinto and near the Branklet R/G/R buoy (Fl(2+1)R.10s).A good anchorage can be had just within the Roach as shown on the chart and If heading here leave this buoy close to starboard as you turn into the Roach as a shallow spit extends from the Eastern Shore.
+Otherwise leave the Branklet R/G/R buoy well off on your port side and continue up River.

 The following link shows speed limit areas in the Crouch: